wso2/docs-choreo-dev/en/docs/develop-components/manage-deployment-tracks-for-choreo-components.md

 To associate a branch reference to an unlinked deployment track, you must link a branch.

 !!! info
-    When you link a branch that you have not used previously for an active deployment, it requires manual building and deployment for the associated deployment track.
+    When you link a branch that you have not used previously for an active deployment, it requires performing a manual build and deployment for the associated deployment track.

 **Prerequisites**: